A few words about this work

-I shared results of an evaluation of novel non-hospital-based data as complementary sources of information for surveillance of prescription and illicit opioid adverse events in Denver for the 2018 Public Health Informatics conference in Atlanta, Georgia, United States.
-Download the presentation slides here: JTPrieto PHI Conference 2018
+I shared results from some of my work as a CDC PHIFP Fellow in the 2018 Public Health Informatics conference in Atlanta, Georgia, USA.
+I presented an assessment of novel non-hospital-based data as complementary sources of information for surveillance of prescription and illicit opioid adverse events in Denver.
+You can download the presentation slides here: JTPrieto PHI Conference 2018

 Date: August 22, 2018

 Authors: José Tomás Prieto (Public Health Informatics Fellowship, Division of Scientific Education and Professional Development, Centers for Disease Control and Prevention [CDC], first author, presenter, host site: Denver Public Health); Dean McEwen (Denver Public Health, presenter); Kenneth Scott (Denver Public Health); David Edwards (Denver Health Paramedics); Judith Shlay (Denver Public Health); Mark Messonnier (Division of Scientific Education and Professional Development, CDC); Sridhar R. Papagari Sangareddy (Division of Scientific Education and Professional Development, CDC); Arthur Davidson (Denver Public Health)

 Background: Official statistics describing the U.S. opioid epidemic are typically based on deaths involving prescription and illicit opioid poisonings.
 Estimates originate from traditional data sources, including death certificates and emergency department and hospital discharge databases, but are often significantly delayed for coding before aggregation and dissemination by health departments.
 Although alarming, overdose death rates only hint at a more complex and nuanced problem, because they omit adverse events that include nonfatal overdoses treated outside the hospital by emergency medical services or community members.